typesafehub/conductr-doc/src/main/play-doc/developer/DeployingBundles.md

 addSbtPlugin("com.typesafe.conductr" % "sbt-conductr" % "1.0.0")
 ```

-Note that if you add this plugin as above, you do not need to have an explicit declaration for `sbt-bundle`. `sbt-bundle` will be automatically added as a dependency of `sbt-conductr`.
+> If you add this plugin as above, you do not need to have an explicit declaration for `sbt-bundle`. `sbt-bundle` will be automatically added as a dependency of `sbt-conductr`.

 The `sbt-conductr` plugin must then be enabled for your project.
 Supposing that your project has one module that will use the plugin which is the root of the sbt project (the most typical situation for a single `build.sbt`):